 Our internship opportunities are open to all degree disciplines, and we’ve welcomed people from a wide range of subject areas including geography, physics and engineering.
 The most important thing is that you’re enthusiastic, ambitious and keen to learn about our business.

 “It’s opened up more doors and career opportunities.
 It felt like the whole process was designed to help us be successful.
 We were able to meet lots of different people from across the firm and had coaching on subjects like networking and professionalism.”Emily Mason,

 Complete a short online application form and attach your CV.
 We will review your application to find out more about you and assess whether you have the ability, attributes and curiosity to take on a placement.

-If you are successful in the first phase, we will invite you for an interview with our Operations professionals.
-We will look at your application with you and discuss the academic and professional choices you have made so far.
-We will also ask you to answer competency-based questions that assess your abilities and experience.
+If you are successful in the first stage, we will invite you for an interview with our Operations professionals.
+We will discuss the academic and professional choices you have made so far, and we will also ask you to answer competency-based questions that assess your abilities and experience.